gunnarpope/cv/index.md

 **BitStory.AI**  `Sep 2022 - present`
 Hanover, NH

-* Founder & CEO of a data-software company for applied Artificial Intelligence technologies
+* Founder & CEO of BitStory.AI - Leveraging Data To Decarbonize The Planet.
+Energy Market Forecasting and Dispatch Software to Maximize ROI and Minimize Carbon Emissions for Renewable Energy Systems.
+We specialize in time-series forecasting software to reduce financial risk and emissions.
+* Deep expertise in ultra-low power (<100uW) embedded designs for wireless applications
+* Specializing in inference and forecasting of real-time signals.
 * Specializing in applied AI/ML in embedded, cloud, and IoT applications
 * Developing microservice architectures based upon AWS Lambda, S3, and EC2 technologies
 * Automating development pipelines (unit tests, CICD, etc.) for high-quality, continuous deployment